-Program/Pathway Reason for offering these Programs/Pathways Kansas Labor Market Data or Local Labor Data Source Solar Energy Technology CIP 15.1703 This is an emerging field in the region and across the country.
+Pathways/Program Reason for offering these Programs/Pathways Kansas Department of Labor Market Data OR Local Labor Data Sources Solar Energy Technology CIP 15.1703 This is an emerging field in the region and across the country.
 Solar energy is more affordable for residential and smaller commercial properties, so demand is projected to be on the rise.
 Wind Energy Technology CIP 47.0704 This field is in demand across the nation.
 Many of our students are hired away from the program because the demand for workers is so great.

 Unmanned Aircraft Systems (UAS) CIP 49.0199 This is another emerging field in our region and across the country.
 As technology increases, the demand for UAS pilots is increasing to allow companies bird-eye views of equipment and resources.
 Digital Media/Graphic Design pathway - These pathways are offered at many of the secondary institutions in the region.
 The regional postsecondary institution does not offer programs in these pathways at the 2-year level.
 The regional university does offer degree options in digital and graphic design.
 Students have a high interest in these areas, and they are technology-driven.
-They have a high profile as skills are needed for the future of work Digital Media - 179 pathways, 0 annual openings Graphic Design - 23 pathways - 0 annual openings Many times these positions are posted as combination skills in other areas such as business and marketing positions.
+They have a high profile as skills are needed for the future of work Digital Media - 179 pathways, Graphic Design - 23 pathways Many times these positions are posted as combination skills in other areas such as business and marketing positions.
 Rural employers need employees with a variety of applicable skills.
 Anecdotal data suggests a need for these skills within the region.
-Data supplied by KansasWorks Web and Digital pathway Students have a high interest in these areas, and they are technology-driven.
-They have a high profile as skills needed for the future of work 86 pathways offered - 0 annual openings.
+Web and Digital pathway Students have a high interest in these areas, and they are technology-driven.
+They have a high profile as skills needed for the future of work 86 pathways offered in the region.
 Openings in IT, Web and Digital are often listed under other occupation areas such as Healthcare (hospital needed IT services), Insurance, Business, etc. Anecdotal data suggests a need for these skills within the region.
 Members within the team all could share stories of local business and industry looking for web and digital skills.
-Data supplied by KansasWorks.

-Program/Pathway Reason for offering these Programs/Pathways Kansas Labor Market Data or Local Labor Data Source This is a pathway that does not align directly with any occupations, but it is a broad pathway that often leads to careers in related ag fields.
+IT is an area of concentration within the NCK Tech, Northwest Tech and Fort Hays affiliation.
+Comprehensive Agricultural Science pathway This is a pathway that does not align directly with any occupations, but it is a broad pathway that often leads to careers in related ag fields.
 Agricultural-based occupations are in demand within the region, but often not reported to area agencies through employment surveys.
+Agriculture is an area of concentration within the NCK Tech, Northwest Tech and Fort Hays affiliation.